jguegant/tech.blog/content/C++/dense-hash-map-part-3.md

 While iterators are quite simple to use, writing them can be tedious.
 One has to scrupulously respect the concept your iterator supports.
 So in our case, we must implement all the contrainsts a [LegacyRandomAccessIterator](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator) has.
-Which in turn means implementing all the constraints a [LegacyBidirectionalIterator](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator) has.
+Which in turn, means implementing all the constraints a [LegacyBidirectionalIterator](https://en.cppreference.com/w/cpp/named_req/BidirectionalIterator) has.
-Which in turn means implementing all the constraints a [LegacyForwardIterator](https://en.cppreference.com/w/cpp/named_req/ForwardIterator) has.
+Which in turn, means implementing all the constraints a [LegacyForwardIterator](https://en.cppreference.com/w/cpp/named_req/ForwardIterator) has.
-Which in turn means implementing... okkkk...ay... you get it.
+Which in turn, means implementing... okkkk...ay... you get it.
 It's a list of constraints that no sane person would remember under normal circumstances.

 Another old-school solution to avoid introducing any mistake in your iterator class is to cross-check all the members and free functions related to your class against an iterator of the same concept from a venerable library out there.
 In our case, we are writing an adaptor to `std::vector`'s iterator.
 A good candidate for cross-checks could be [libc++'s std::vector](https://github.com/llvm/llvm-project/blob/2f3e86b31818222a0ab87c4114215e86b89c9dfc/libcxx/include/vector#L486) [iterator](https://github.com/llvm/llvm-project/blob/f82dba019253ced73ceadfde10e5f150bdb182f3/libcxx/include/iterator).
 To do so, you would write unit-tests for all the members function for that iterator then try to apply them onto your own iterator.